BBC News presentation: 2007 Clamshell

 The channel graphics changed quite considerably for this new look.
 The channel name was returned to the one-line variation seen previously and placed at the bottom left of the screen just inside the 4:3 safe zone of the 16:9 widescreen picture; the white logo was contained inside a dark red box that extended to the far left of the screen.
 To the right of the logo was a white bar containing a, now fully adopted, news ticker.
 News stories appeared in black and were separated by the BBC logo as previous.
 The clock was originally located to the left of the BBC News 24 logo, however in February 2007, due to complaints from viewers that the clock was cut off a 4:3 screen, it was moved and contained within a black box at the very left of the white news ticker.
 Above the logo and ticker was the information about the story and the people involved.
 The headline itself was contained within an opaque dark red stripe crossing the entire picture, while the further information was added below in a translucent black section.
 The design of the live broadcast tag remained the same with the exception of a darker colour red used.

 Promotions for the channel remained relatively the same as previously with two main differences: the BBC News 24 box logo was moved to the left hand corner of the screen and any information given at the end of the promotion was added at the bottom above and below a red line that extended from the logo across the screen.

-The countdown was retained in its entirety upon its launch in January 2007, but was tweaked slightly in 2008 when the BBC News 24 logo was overlaid on the sequence and the time was moved to the bottom right corner of the screen and overlaid directly onto the image.
+The countdown was retained in its entirety upon its launch in January 2007, but was tweaked largely in 2008 when the BBC News 24 logo was overlaid on the sequence and the time was moved to the bottom right corner of the screen and overlaid directly onto the image.
 It was about this time that the sequences were updated with new images of the BBC journalists and production staff.

-The studio set was retained from the last look with no major modifications made.
-The furniture was a slightly deeper shade of red to match the new graphics, but apart from this the three section set was retained.
+The studio set was retained from the last look with major modifications made.
+The furniture was a largely deeper shade of red to match the new graphics, but apart from this the three section set was retained.